 I know many of you use sites like Etsy and Artfire to sell your products, but opening your own store with its own shopping cart will help you get the most out of your online business by letting you control how your customers shop.

 To help you make the choice that’s best for you, below is an overview of the different types of options and here's an in-depth review of more than 25 ecommerce shopping cart platforms.

 If you want to set up your site in WordPress, using a shopping cart plugin in (a lot of which are free) might seem like the best way to go.
 Here are some pros and cons:

-Pro: For the non-tech savvy, WordPress and other CMS (Content Management Systems) make starting your own online store easier (and more affordable) than ever.
+Pro: For the non-tech savvy, WordPress makes starting your own online store easier (and more affordable) than ever.
 The WordPress interface is easy to navigate and a range of customizable shopping cart software plug-ins make getting your first sale a breeze.

 Con: There are a LOT of WordPress plug-in out there in the world, and you may have to try (and buy) a few before you find the one that works for you.
 For the best results, choose only WordPress approved plug-ins like WooCommerce or Cart66 and read users reviews thoroughly to decrease your chances of buying a clunker.

 A hosted shopping cart is one where you pay a monthly fee to host and run your online store.

-Pro: Big Commerce, Volusion and Shopify are three of the most popular hosted shopping carts on the market.
+Pro: Big Commerce and Shopify are two of the most popular hosted shopping carts on the market.
 The biggest pro of using a hosted cart is that it keeps your entire store in one place, from invoicing to shipping, and all of the programming work is done for you.
 You also have access to their customer service, which is like having an IT person on staff should something go wrong.